kinifi/2Dtools/README.md

 		if(hx > 0.8f)
 		{
 			//play the run animation
-			_animator.PlayMultiple(runAnimation, true);
+			//LOCAL USAGE: pass all the parameters you need to play _animator.PlayMultiple(runAnimation, true);

+			//STORE USAGE: Above in the Start Method we already sent our info, now just call [1/2]
+			// [2/2] the animation by name
+			//_animator.playStoredAnimation("Run2");
 		}
 		else if(hx < -0.8f)
 		{
 			//play the other run animation
 			_animator.PlayMultiple(secondRun, true);
 		}
 		else